 You will compare the actual amount of input tax claimable with the input tax provisionally claimed in your GST returns for the financial year ended 31 Mar 2022 to determine the amount of input tax over-claimed or under-claimed.
-The amount of input tax over-claimed or under-claimed amount of input tax over-claimed or under-claimed and the next GST F5 return (for the accounting period ended 30 Jun 2022).
+The amount of input tax over-claimed or under-claimed needs to be adjusted in the next GST F5 return (for the accounting period ended 30 Jun 2022).
 If you have already submitted the said F5 return, you are required to file the GST F7 form for the period ended 30 Jun 2022 to make the adjustment.